 SketchUp is a popular 3D floor plan software among interior designers.
 You can choose between the free plan with limited functionality, or paid plans with professional capabilities.

-Customer reviews: SketchUp has 1301 reviews on Capterra and 1031 on G2.
-On both sites, it has 4.5 out of 5 stars.
+Customer reviews: SketchUp has 1,041 reviews and 4.5 stars on Capterra and 1,319 and 4.5 stars on G2.

 Top features: